VWAGY Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Volkswagen AG Investors of Class Action and Lead Plaintiff Deadline: March 15, 2022

-New York, New York--(Newsfile Corp. - February 1, 2022) - Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Volkswagen AG ("Volkswagen" or the "Company") VWAGY and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Volkswagen depositary receipts ("ADRs") between March 29, 2021 and March 30, 2021, (the "Class Period").
+Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Volkswagen AG ("Volkswagen" or the "Company") VWAGY and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Volkswagen American depositary receipts ("ADRs") between March 29, 2021 and March 30, 2021, (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/vwagy.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.